Newtown area graffiti and street art: Andrew Aiken

 Andrew Aiken was the principal artist and major collaborator on several of the most prominent murals in the Newtown area in the early 1990s.
 His life was detailed in a 2003 Sydney Morning Herald article by Sean Nicholls.
-Using a donated cherry picker and a thousand dollars worth of paint, Aiken and Pryor created the "I Have a Dream" mural on King St. over two nights in August 1991, describing it as a "humanist protest against the sterility of postmodern art".
+Using a donated cherry picker and a thousand dollars' worth of paint, Aiken and Juilee Pryor created the "I Have a Dream" mural on King Street over two nights in August 1991, describing it as a "humanist protest against the sterility of postmodern art".

 Twelve months earlier, Aiken had fled the UK after murdering a man he had lived with in a London squat and burying the body of the 40-year-old busker in the squat's cellar.
 In 1997, after converting to Christianity, Aiken was convinced to give himself up by the leader of the religious group he had joined, the Twelve Tribes community in Picton, New South Wales.
 He returned to England, where he was tried and convicted of murder.
 He served 8 years in prison and, on his release in 2005, joined another Twelve Tribes community in Chilliwack, British Columbia.

 Big City Freaks

 The "Big City Freaks" street art collective, founded in 1998, includes the artists DMOTE, PUDL, SNARL, SKULL McMURPHY (Troy Edwards), SET and ZEN (aka SKOTE STYLES).
 The group has executed several large-format murals and other works in the distinctive "blended" style, combining highly stylized tags and striking graphic elements such as monsters, aliens, robots, skulls and designs sourced from Japanese art.
 Probably the most popular and currently the longest-surviving example of their collective work is the "Great Wave" mural.
 The group has its own website, where images of many of the group's works can be seen.
-One of BCF's most recent works is a large-format mural, created in late October 2009 on the rear wall of the Ausscrap Building, facing Wilford St, Enmore.
+One of BCF's most recent works is a large-format mural, created in late October 2009 on the rear wall of the Ausscrap Building, facing Wilford Street, Enmore.

 The mural is featured on the CD back cover photograph of the album, Size of the Ocean, by Sydney, Australia band, Big Heavy Stuff.